 My solution to this dilemma is that I make things out of them, and one of my favorite things to make is this throw pillow cover.
 It adds a nice casual touch to my living room sofa, and it matches almost any décor.
-Because it is an envelope style pillow cover, it is easily removed from the pillow form for washing.
+Because it is an envelope-style pillow cover, it is easily removed from the pillow form for washing.

 This pillow makes a great gift for a student heading off to college in the fall.
-Put a few pens and pencils in the pocket, maybe even a few dollars, wrap it up and you are set!
+Put a few pens and pencils in the pocket, maybe even a few dollars, wrap it up, and you are set!

-Making this is really easy and almost anyone with a sewing machine can do it.
-Just follow these step by step photos and instructions and you'll have your own throw pillow cover in no time.
+Making this is really easy, and almost anyone with a sewing machine can do it.
+Just follow these step-by-step photos and instructions, and you'll have your own throw pillow cover in no time.

 The following instructions and measurements make one throw pillow cover that fits a 14" by 14" pillow form.

 If you want to use another size pillow form, there is a table provided for cutting measurements.

 - One 14" x 14" pillow form

 - Old jeans - at least one pair, depending on the size